sjsucmpe272-fall21/RecruitMe/README.md

 4) Node.js <br>
 5) Amazon Web Services <br>

 <h1>Proposal 4 :</h1>
-<h2>Recruiting Web Application having Tinder Like UI</h2>

-<h3>Problem and Goals:</h3>
-With thousands of applicants applying for a job position, it is very difficult to keep track of all the applicants applied and the number of 	applicants selected/rejected in a particular round.
-Many recruiting platforms that are there today don’t provide an intuitive UI which makes the recruitment process as a recruiter and applying for jobs as a job seeker, boring and tedious.
-We intend to make a full-fledged web based application having all the necessary features needed for recruiting which will also recommend the suitable candidates to the recruiter and suitable jobs to the job seeker.
-This web app will have an intuitive UI just like Tinder where the recruiter/candidate can swipe left and right the candidates/job opening respectively.<br>

-<h3>Methodology:</h3>
+<h2>Fantasy Football league Web Application</h2>

+<h3>Introduction to problem statement:</h3>
+Football is the most followed sport in the world and people love betting on their teams chances of winning.

+<h3>Abstract:</h3>
+Hence we intend to make a full-fledged web based application having all the information about football teams and their past and futures fixtures.
+Users can login to the application and based on teams past performance they can bet on their chances of winning in the upcoming fixtures.<br><br>

+<h3>Approach:</h3>
 We aim to adopt the following methodology in order:<br>
-1)	Design the database schema to store candidate information, Job information, Recruitment Process information.<br>
+1) Design the database schema to store Team information, Fixtures, Betting information.<br>
 2) Create the backend functionality using NodeJs.<br>
 3) Create frontend functionality using ReactJs.<br>
-4)	Use TensorFlow.Js for recommendation.<br>
+4) Use TensorFlow.Js for betting recommendation.<br>
 5) Deploy the application on AWS.<br>

-<h3>Technologies:</h3>
+<h3>Technologies Used:</h3>
-We intend to use, but not limited to the following technologies for this project:<br>
+We intend to use, but not limited to the following technologies for this project: <br>
-1)	MongoDB database<br>
+1) MongoDB database <br>
-2)	Express.js<br>
+2) Express.js <br>
-3)	React<br>
+3) React <br>
-4)	Node.js<br>
+4) Node.js <br>
-5)	Amazon Web Services<br>
+5) Amazon Web Services <br>